umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Creating-a-Form/index.md

 14. Add a **Placeholder** to make it easier for the user to fill in the Form.
 15. Select if the field is **Mandatory** and customize the message.
 16. Add a **Validation** to the field.
 There are some predefined validation available but it is possible to add your own custom validation as well.
 17. Set **Conditions** for the field.
-For more information on Conditions, see the [Setting up conditional logic on fields](Conditional-Logic) article.
+For more information on Conditions, see the [Setting-up conditional logic on fields](Conditional-Logic) article.

     Some of the additional settings are dependent on which answer type was chosen.
 For example, since we selected *Short Answer* as our answer type we got two additional settings (Default Value and Placeholder).
 18. Once the configuration is completed, click **Submit**.
 You will see that the field has been added to the Form designer.